 Students are encouraged not to bring items of value to school.
-Students should NOT bring toys, candy or sport equipment, etc. to school at any time.
-Use of the stated items may result in their forfeiture for the school year or return to a parent.
-The School is not responsible for their safe-keeping and will not be liable for loss or damage to personal valuables.
+Students should NOT bring baseball cards, game cards, candy, rubber bands, squirt guns, yo-yos, sports equipment, etc. to school.
+Use of the above items may result in their forfeiture for the school year or return to a parent.
+Students who choose to bring items from home are responsible for their security.
+The school cannot be responsible for their safe-keeping and will not be liable for loss or damage to personal valuables.
 Students are advised not to carry large amounts of money with them.
 Students who choose to bring money are responsible for its security.
 Students may not sell items while at school.